paularintaharri/ard-project/readme.md

 11. Navigate to homestead.app and see that it works!

 ## API Documentation
+The Speeding Ticket API uses Oauth2 for client and user authentication.
+There are three API endpoints through which you can query for speeding tickets, manage your own account, create or delete tickets and authorize your Oauth clients
 ### Getting started with API
-Login to service and request for Oauth-client and you will receive client secret key.
+Login or register to homestead.app.
+From the user dashboard you can manage your Oauth clients and create personal access tokens.
+You can authorize your client and request for Oauth-client tokens through our Oauth API endpoint.
-With that key you can make API calls with Postman.
-Example on how to add Oauth to Postman below
+You can test both authorization methods by making API calls with Postman.
+### Example on how to use Oauth2 authorization with Postman:

 Client-authentication:

 - Authorization-URL: homestead.app/oauth/authorize